FraunhoferIOSB/swap-it-execution-engine/documentation/source/GettingStarted.rst

 Tutorials
 ==========
 For the tutorial section, we deploy the `Demonstration Scenario <https://github.com/swap-it/demo-scenario>`_ environment, so that only an execution engine must be configured and a PFDL file specified.
-All other requiret components, such as a Device Registry, Assignment Agents or shop floor resources are started as pre-build docker environments.
+All other required components, such as a Device Registry, Assignment Agents or shop floor resources are started as pre-build docker environments.
 The executable code of the tutorials can be found in the `Tutorials Section <https://github.com/FraunhoferIOSB/swap-it-execution-engine/tree/main/Tutorial>`_ of this repository.

 .. toctree::